rhizomik/BESDUI/README.md

 | SIEUFERD          | **96%**    | 48.7     | 19.8     | 2.9      | 71.3           | 32.63   | 1.8             |
 | PEPESEARCH        | 17%        | 7        | 2.5      | 1.5      | **11**         | **4.8** | 2.1             |

 Table 2.
 Benchmark results for different End-User Structured Data User Interfaces.
 Showing the average for all completed benchmark tasks.
-Best results are in bold
+The best results are in bold

 ## Contributing